SahibYar/Effective-Cpp-Summary/chapter-1-accustoming-yourself-to-c-++/item-3.md

 ```C++
 tab[0] = 'x';
 ```
 That's because it's never legal to modify the return value of a function that returns a built-in type.
-Even if it were legal, the fact the C++ returns objects by value would mean the a *copy* of `tb.text[0]` would be modified, not `tb.text[0]` itself, and that's not the behaviour we want.
+Even if it were legal, the fact the C++ returns objects by value would mean the a *copy* of `tb.text[0]` would be modified, not `tb.text[0]` itself, and that's not the behavior we want.
 `TextBlock` `operator[]` can be used like this:
 ```C++
 TextBlock tb("Hello");